mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

 	<a href="{{ site.url }}/images/paper-53-face-glaze-4-lg.jpg">
 		<img src="{{ site.url }}/images/paper-53-face-glaze-4.jpg" alt="glazing the face layer 4">
 	</a>
-	<figcaption>Using the <a href="#choosing-colors">color zone basics</a> from earlier, apply red glazes around the cheeks and greens around the neck or where shadows appear.</figcaption>
+	<figcaption>Using the color zone basics from earlier, apply red glazes around the cheeks and greens around the neck or where shadows appear.</figcaption>
 </figure>

 Many of the techniques used to *erase a face* from earlier also apply here.
 Variations of white can be used to apply highlights and lighten the skin.
 It can also be used to correct spots that you might have gotten too dark, but be careful not destroy the smooth tones.